iLVL-Key/FFXI/addons/Vanity/readme.md

 - Order does not matter, for example {town:1,2}{combat:3,4} is the same as {combat:4,3}{town:2,1}.

 ## Changelog

+Version 3.0.1
+- Fixed an issue with using the in-game commands to change disable/job change/zone timing settings which would then delete all per-character lockstyles.
+This change now makes it so changing those settings with the in-game commands will be saved per-character instead.

 Version 3.0
 - Overhauled lockstyle conditions.
 No longer just Combat and Town.
 - Added new Zone condition.
 Will allow you to specify the name of a zone to designate lockstyles for.